Picolab/pico-engine/README.md

 ### Installing

 You'll need [node.js](https://nodejs.org/) v4 or later.
- * Windows - use the installer provided at [nodejs.org](https://nodejs.org/)
+ * Windows - use the installer at [nodejs.org](https://nodejs.org/en/download/)
+ * Mac - use the installer at [nodejs.org](https://nodejs.org/en/download/) or use [n bash script](https://github.com/tj/n)
- * Mac/Linux - we recommend the [n bash script](https://github.com/tj/n) which will allow you to install and manage your node versions.
+ * Linux - we recommend the [n bash script](https://github.com/tj/n) which will allow you to easily install and switch between node versions.

 Once you have node installed, use npm to install the `pico-engine`;